lakshyashastri/xv6-enhanced/README.md

         ```
     - After the compiling the code as such, the macro `SCHEDULER` is defined by the makefile as `LBS`, which is used in the code to check which scheduling algorithm is to be used.
     - The `LBS` scheduling algorithm is implemented in `proc.c` and and the `scheduler()` function is modified to implement the `LBS` algorithm.
-    - Each process is allocated one ticket upon initialization, and it can request more tickets using the `settickets` system call (Even though this is not the best idea since it allows for easy exploitation of the CPU by any process.)
+    - Each process is allocated one ticket upon initialization, and it can request more tickets using the `settickets` system call (Even though this is not the best idea since it allows for easy exploitation of the CPU `b`y any process.)
     - Processes are scheduled according to the number of tickets they have.
 A process with more tickets is more likely to be scheduled.
     - Every time a process has to be scheduled, all tickets of all (runnable) processes is summed and the probability of a process with a given number of tickets is calculated with that value.
-    - We use locks to make sure that the process is not allocated to more than one CPU at a time.
+    - We use locks to make sure that the process is not allocated to more than one CPU `a`t a time.
 ***

 - ## PBS:
     - This is a scheduling algorithm which can be given at the time of compilation of the xv6 kernel as:
-        ```
+        ```ini
         make qemu SCHEDULER=PBS
         ```
     - The makefile will hence define the macro `SCHEDULER` as `PBS` and we can use this macro in the code to implement the PBS scheduling algorithm to distinguish between the different algorithms.